-Sometimes, travelling can be hard.
-Whether you’re on vacation or travelling for business – it’s no secret that being away from home can be stressful.
+Sometimes, traveling can be difficult.
+Whether you’re on vacation or traveling for business – it’s no secret that being away from home can be stressful.

 You might be staying in the best hotel in the world, or (perhaps more likely) staying somewhere that fits a regular budget.
 But even with all the modern amenities that hotels and motels provide, it can be difficult to relax because, let’s face it, there’s no place like home.

 To help combat the stresses that come with traveling or staying away from home for long periods of time, why not do something a little different the next time you travel?
 Try any one of these simple, easy hacks to turn your hotel room into a rejuvenating space while you are traveling, and start to feel less like you’re homesick, and more like you’re staying in a home away from home.

 #1 – Keep Your Creature Comforts Close

 There are a number of things that can hinder your ability to relax and get a good night’s sleep when you travel; unfamiliar surroundings, scratchy sheets, pillows that are too hard (or too soft).
 We quickly grow accustomed to all the comforts of home, so when our environment changes it becomes difficult to relax and unwind.

 Before you leave on your travels, consider what you find the most comforting when you’re relaxing at home.
 Obviously taking your favorite armchair on your travels is out of the question, but something simple like packing your own pillows or even bedsheets can work wonders, helping you to acclimatize to your new surroundings much more quickly.

 #2 – Personalize Your Space